Community-Based Research Program

 - How that topic engages the community-based research group with the nonprofit community?

-- Briefly indicate the plans for meeting as a group during the timeline of the project (spring and/or summer semester(s)).
+- Briefly indicate the plans for meeting as a group during the timeline of the project (see revised program timeline below).

 - How does this project attempt to fulfill the goal of social action for the purpose of achieving social change and social justice?

-If you would like assistance with your research design and/or identifying community partners and/or faculty collaborators, please contact Katy Carr in the Office of the Vice Provost for Research and Strategic Initiatives.
+If you would like assistance with your research design and/or identifying community partners and/or faculty collaborators, please contact Katy Carr in the Office of Research and Sponsored Programs.

-Please submit proposals as well as a current C.V. for each participating faculty member via email to Jennifer Bases in the Office of Research and Sponsored Programs by October 31, 2018.
+Please submit proposals, a current C.V. for each participating faculty member, and a letter/email of support from your divisional/school dean to Katy Carr in the Office of Research and Sponsored Programs by February 10, 2021 (deadline extended).